 CREA was established in 2000 in Delhi with a mission to advance women’s human rights, including reproductive rights, violence against women and sexuality.
-Through grassroots leadership development, technical assistance, and advocacy and research, CREA works to move the needle for women in the global south, with a focus on India.
-To ensure their training curricula and research results reach the largest audience, they publish materials in both English and Hindi, many geared toward low-literacy audiences.
-CREA’s ‘Count Me In – It’s My Body’ (IMB) initiative seeks to address violence and discrimination against females (including child marriage and sex-selection) through community-level awareness-raising, door-to-door campaigns, art, and performance.
-EMpower helped CREA spearhead its sports programming to build the health knowledge, skills and body confidence of girls, and to change perceptions about girls’ right to play and be in public spaces.
-CREA is known within India and internationally as a path-breaking organization for advocating sexual and reproductive health rights (SRHR).
-Their learnings from this grant will directly benefit their partners in Uttar Pradesh, Jharkhand, and Bihar, as well as in other geographies.
-Geetanjali Mishra is the director of CREA and played a significant role in developing different tiers of leadership in the organization.
-Since 2014 they adopted a ‘starfish’ model of internal organizational structure, building teams that can function both independently and in tandem with each other.
+Through grassroots leadership development, technical assistance, and advocacy and research, CREA works to move the needle for women in the South Asia, with a focus on India.
+To ensure their training curricula and research results reach the largest audience, they publish materials in English and Hindi and other local languages - many geared toward low-literacy audiences.
+CREA is known within India and internationally as a path-breaking organisation for advocating sexual and reproductive health rights (SRHR).
+They conducted an international conference in Nepal in April 2019 which saw a gathering of over 500 leaders from more than 50 countries.
+CREA’s ‘Count Me In – It’s My Body’ (IMB) initiative seeks to address violence and discrimination against females (including child marriage and sex-selection) through community level awareness-raising, door to-door campaigns, art and performance.

 Primary Location: Delhi